niieani/typescript-vs-flowtype/README.md

 ## Exact/Partial Object Types

-By default objects in Flow are not exact (can contain more properties than declared), whereas in TypeScript they are always exact (must contain only declared properties).
+By default objects in Flow are not exact, i.e. they can contain more properties than declared, whereas in TypeScript they are always exact (must contain only declared properties).
+In [future versions](https://medium.com/flow-type/on-the-roadmap-exact-objects-by-default-16b72933c5cf) Flow plans to change this and make objects exact by default.

 ### Flow